YavishtGupta/audio-to-text-converter/README.md

   -speech_recognition
   -pydub

-Install Required Library: Open your terminal (or command prompt), and Install the google-images-search library by running the following command: "pip install speechrecognition pydub"
+Install Required Library: Open your terminal (or command prompt), and Install the required libraries by running the following command: "pip install speechrecognition pydub"
 Install FFMPEG: FFmpeg: Required by pydub.
 Download and install from https://ffmpeg.org/download.html.

 Use: -run the .py file and provide the required inputs